 Industry standard uptime is 99.94%.

-That means you can expect very little downtime (~30 minutes) throughout the course of a week that shouldn’t affect your sales or customer support too terribly.
+That means you can expect very little downtime (~30 minutes) in one week, which shouldn’t affect your sales or customer support terribly.

-(You can see for yourself how uptime affects how long your website might be grounded with this handy uptime calculator.)
+(You can see yourself how uptime affects your website being grounded with this handy uptime calculator.)